Béla Lajta: Career

 Lajta finished his degree at the Budapest Technical University and worked briefly under Alajos Hauszmann before spending one and a half years in Italy, mainly Rome.
 During that time, he also worked in painting and sculpture.
 After this he worked in Berlin and London.
-He returned home in 1899 to take part in a competition to design a synagogue which he won third prize in.
-His first work in 1900 was the Bard music shop on Budapest's Kossuth Lajos street, finished in 1900. Ödön Lechner was a notable influence on him at this time.
-They worked together on a number of projects, namely the Kozma Street Cemetery's Schmidl crypt.
-He designed a number of buildings in the Hungarian offshoot style of Art Nouveau, called szecesszió in Hungarian, the most notable being Rózsavölgyi house in Budapest on Szervita square.
+He returned home in 1899 to take part in a competition to design a synagogue, where his project won the third prize.
+His first work in 1900 was the Bard music shop on Budapest's Lajos Kossuth street, finished in 1900. Ödön Lechner was a notable influence on him at this time.
+They worked together on a number of projects, among them the Schmidl crypt at Kozma Street Cemetery.
+He designed a number of buildings in the Hungarian offshoot style of Art Nouveau, called szecesszió in Hungarian (see Vienna Secession), the most notable being the Rózsavölgyi Commercial Building in Budapest on Szervita Square (see Architecture of Hungary: In the 20th century).

-In 1909 he designed, in an Art Deco style the Parisiana, Paulay Ede utca, Budapest, now New Theatre (Új színház).
+In 1909 he designed in an Art Deco style the Parisiana on Ede Paulay Street, Budapest, now New Theatre (Új színház).

-After a serious illness he died at a comparatively young age.
+Lajta died after a serious illness at a relatively young age.